rokabytedev/noejicom/noeji_tos/noeji_app_tos/terms_of_service.md

 THE SERVICE IS NOT INTENDED FOR USE IN OR IN CONNECTION WITH ANY HIGH-RISK ACTIVITIES OR ENVIRONMENTS REQUIRING FAIL-SAFE PERFORMANCE, SUCH AS IN THE OPERATION OF NUCLEAR FACILITIES, AIRCRAFT NAVIGATION OR COMMUNICATION SYSTEMS, AIR TRAFFIC CONTROL, DIRECT LIFE SUPPORT MACHINES, OR WEAPONS SYSTEMS, IN WHICH THE FAILURE OF THE SERVICE COULD LEAD DIRECTLY TO DEATH, PERSONAL INJURY, OR SEVERE PHYSICAL OR ENVIRONMENTAL DAMAGE ("HIGH-RISK ACTIVITIES").
 YOU AGREE NOT TO USE THE SERVICE FOR OR IN CONNECTION WITH ANY HIGH-RISK ACTIVITIES.

+For some jurisdictions, these disclaimers may be subject to non-excludable consumer rights, as further detailed in Section 22 (Jurisdiction-Specific Terms).

 ## 14. Limitation of Liability
 TO THE FULLEST EXTENT PERMITTED BY APPLICABLE LAW, IN NO EVENT SHALL ROKABYTE LLC, ITS AFFILIATES, DIRECTORS, EMPLOYEES, AGENTS, SUPPLIERS, OR LICENSORS BE LIABLE FOR ANY INDIRECT, INCIDENTAL, SPECIAL, CONSEQUENTIAL, PUNITIVE, OR EXEMPLARY DAMAGES, INCLUDING BUT NOT LIMITED TO, DAMAGES FOR LOSS OF PROFITS, GOODWILL, USE, DATA, OR OTHER INTANGIBLE LOSSES (EVEN IF ROKABYTE HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES), RESULTING FROM: